Tennessee Court Records

 What are Tennessee Small Claims Cases and Class Action Lawsuits?

 In Tennessee, small claims cases are civil actions concerning disputes that involve monetary claims of $25,000 or less.
 Class action lawsuits in the state occur when the complaints of many aggrieved plaintiffs concerning the same matters are brought together into a single lawsuit.
 Different courts of the Tennessee Judicial Branch handle small claims cases and class action lawsuits.
-While the General Sessions Court has jurisdiction over small claims action, the Circuit Court hears class action lawsuits.
+While the General Sessions Court has jurisdiction over small claims actions, the Circuit Court hears class action lawsuits.

 What is a Class Action Lawsuit in Tennessee?